-What does the Justice Tarot card mean reversed?
+What does the Justice Tarot card mean Reversed?

 The negative attributes of Justice lead to the obstruction of truth.
 It may refer to biased decisions, futile perfectionism, absurd demands, and prohibition.

 The Justice Tarot card reversed indicates guilt, injustice, an unbalanced mind, and the negative consequences of past actions catching up with you.
 It will often mean that you’re judging yourself and others incorrectly and too harshly.
-What you’re expecting may be unreal, or you have not earned it yet.
+What you’re expecting maybe unreal, or you have not earned it yet.

 Forgiveness is the opportunity to pay back a debt.
 Justice will offer redemption to the guilty, but a second chance is not always guaranteed.

-This card reversed means that you made a mistake, a conscious choice that was morally wrong, and now you face an important choice: will you hide the truth in hope that no one finds out, or will you try to make things right and face the music?
+This card reversed means that you made a mistake, a conscious choice that was morally wrong, and now you face an important choice: will you hide the truth in the hope that no one finds out, or will you try to make things right and face the music?

-Justice can represent a strict mother figure who expects of her children to blindly obey her will at the expense of their freedom of choice.
+Justice can represent a strict mother figure who expects her children to blindly obey her will at the expense of their freedom of choice.

 Corruption is another possible interpretation.
 In that case, the card denotes that ulterior motives led to a biased decision, and the person responsible for this has silenced the truth.
 Justice then becomes a façade, a lawful mask to conceal devious schemes.